 The Software Development Roadmap: Your Guide to a Foundational Process

 Discovery & Requirements

 The discovery process will differ from project to project, but the results are the same: invaluable information.
-The more information you gather, interpret and comprehend, the more prepared you will be to begin your custom software project.
+The more information you gather, interpret, and comprehend, the more prepared you will be to begin your custom software project.

-If the application will be data driven, you will want to discuss what database(s) will be used and create a data model.
+If the application will be data driven, you need to discuss what database(s) will be used and create a data model.
 You also want to identify what tools and software will be used to create the application.
-Once the design phase is complete, the development can begin.
+Once the software design phase is complete, active development can begin.

 The development efforts are typically broken down into sprints.
-At the end of each sprint, the client is able to view their growing software and give feedback to the developers.
+At the end of each sprint, you can view their growing and changing software and give feedback to the developers.

 All projects should undergo end-to-end testing and user acceptance testing.
-End to end testing is using all the features and functions of a system as a user would.
+End-to-end testing is using all the features and functions of a system as a user would.
 During development, features are tested in isolation but not as a unified whole.